-Background: Some evidence suggests that nasal intermittent positive pressure ventilation (NIPPV) increases the effectiveness of nasal continuous positive airway pressure (NCPAP) in preterm babies who have respiratory difficulties or are at risk of such difficulties.
+Nasal intermittent positive pressure ventilation (NIPPV) may increase the effectiveness of nasal continuous positive airway pressure (NCPAP) in preterm babies who have respiratory difficulties or are at risk of such difficulties.
 Preterm babies with breathing problems often require help from a machine (ventilator) that provides regular breaths through a tube in the windpipe.
-Pediatricians caring for these preterm infants try to avoid use of ventilators, as they can damage the growing lung.
+Pediatricians caring for these preterm infants try to avoid the use of ventilators, as they can damage the growing immature or premature lung.
 NCPAP and NIPPV are ways of supporting babies' breathing in a less invasive way - the tubes are shorter and go only to the back of the nose, thereby causing less damage to the lungs.
-NCPAP and NIPPV may be used early after birth to reduce the number of babies needing to go on a ventilator.
+NCPAP and NIPPV may be used early after birth to reduce the number of babies needing the assistance of a ventilator for breathing.
 NCPAP provides steady pressure to the back of the nose that is transmitted to the lungs, helping the baby breathe more comfortably.
 NIPPV provides the same support but also adds some breaths through the ventilator.

-Study characteristics: We searched scientific databases for studies comparing NCPAP with NIPPV in preterm infants (born before 37 completed weeks of pregnancy) who need respiratory support shortly after birth.
-We looked at breathing problems, the need for a breathing tube and ventilator, and side effects.
-The evidence is current to September 2015.
+We searched scientific databases for studies comparing NCPAP with NIPPV in preterm infants (born before 37 completed weeks of pregnancy) who needed respiratory support shortly after birth.
+We looked at the need for a breathing tube and long-term side effects.

-Quality of the evidence: The overall quality of the studies included in this review was good.
+The overall certainty of the studies included in this review was moderate to low.

-Nasal continuous positive airway pressure (NCPAP) is a strategy for maintaining positive airway pressure throughout the respiratory cycle through the application of bias flow of respiratory gas to an apparatus attached to the nose.
-Treatment with NCPAP is associated with decreased risk of mechanical ventilation and might be effective in reducing chronic lung disease.
-Nasal intermittent positive pressure ventilation (NIPPV) is a form of noninvasive ventilation during which patients are exposed intermittently to higher levels of airway pressure, along with NCPAP through the same nasal device.
+Nasal continuous positive airway pressure (NCPAP) is a strategy to maintain positive airway pressure throughout the respiratory cycle through the application of a bias flow of respiratory gas to an apparatus attached to the nose.
+Early treatment with NCPAP is associated with decreased risk of mechanical ventilation exposure and might reduce chronic lung disease.
+Nasal intermittent positive pressure ventilation (NIPPV) is a form of noninvasive ventilation delivered through the same nasal interface during which patients are exposed to short inflations, along with background end-expiratory pressure.

-To examine the risks and benefits of early NIPPV versus early NCPAP alone for preterm infants at risk of or in respiratory distress within the first hours after birth.
+To examine the risks and benefits of early (within the first six hours after birth) NIPPV versus early NCPAP for preterm infants at risk of or with respiratory distress syndrome (RDS).

 Primary endpoints are respiratory failure and the need for intubated ventilatory support during the first week of life.
-Secondary endpoints include chronic lung disease (CLD) (oxygen therapy at 36 weeks' postmenstrual age), air leaks, duration of respiratory support, duration of oxygen therapy, intraventricular hemorrhage, and incidence of mortality.
+Secondary endpoints include the incidence of mortality, chronic lung disease (CLD) (oxygen therapy at 36 weeks' postmenstrual age), pneumothorax, duration of respiratory support, duration of oxygen therapy, and intraventricular hemorrhage (IVH).

 We considered all randomized and quasi-randomized controlled trials.
-Studies selected compared NIPPV versus NCPAP treatment, starting at birth or shortly thereafter in preterm infants (< 37 weeks' gestational age).
+Eligible studies compared NIPPV versus NCPAP treatment, starting within six hours after birth in preterm infants (< 37 weeks' gestational age (GA)).

-We performed data collection and analysis using the recommendations of the Cochrane Neonatal Review Group.
+We collected and analyzed data using the recommendations of the Cochrane Neonatal Review Group.